mkrajevsky/snake_game/README.md

 # snake_game

-Simple snake game with python module turtle, flashbak from my begginning of coding in python
+Simple snake game with python module turtle, a little flashback from my first steps of coding in python